FrozenHearth/FrozenHearth/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...-->

-A passionate software engineer -- I started as a fullstack intern, eventually transitioning into front-end, and have 3 years and 9 months of experience.
+A passionate frontend engineer -- I started out as a fullstack intern, eventually transitioning into front-end, and have 3 years and 10 months of experience.

 Love building beautiful and intuitive user-interfaces.

 Well versed in Javascript and its frameworks/libraries such as Angular, React, Vue, state-management libraries such as Redux and Vuex and SSR frameworks such as Nuxt.

-Currently learning advanced Typescript.
+Currently learning Vue 3, advanced TS, Docker, Kafka, Redis & AWS.

 **Stuff I know:** HTML, CSS/SASS/SCSS, Javascript/Typescript, Vue, Vuex, React, Redux, Angular, GraphQL, Next.js & Tailwind